anquail/axolotl/README.md

 1. Fork and clone this repository
 2. Install application dependencies with `npm install`

+### Running the Application

+You can run dotConnect in three different modes:

+1. `npm run dev` for "development"
+2. `npm run build` and `npm start` for "production"
-3. Start in development mode with `npm run dev` or
+3. `npm run test` for "testing"